“Microbes are single-celled organisms that are invisible to the naked eye.”

 - Few fungi are harmful and cause fungal infections like ringworm.
 The others are used in making antibiotics like penicillin.

-- Fungi such as yeast is also used in all baking industries and also in the beer and wine industries.
+- Fungi such as yeast are used in all baking industries and also in the beer and wine industries.

 Also Read: Kingdom Fungi